Instrumental Music Program (Band)

 Students in Grades 7 through 12 are welcome to participate in the Instrumental Music Program (Band).
-Band at the Grade 7 and 8 levels can be taken as a required arts option and is timetabled in the school day with classes meeting three (fifty minute) periods per cycle.
-Students are bussed to either Waverly Park or Earl Oxford School.
+Band at the Grade 7 and 8 levels can be taken as a required arts option and is timetabled in the school day with classes meeting three (50 minute) periods per cycle.
+Grade 7 and 8 students are bussed to either Waverly Park, Maryland Park or Earl Oxford School.
+Grade 9 to 12 students at Vincent Massey will take band classes at Vincent Massey High School.
+Grade 9 to 12 students at Crocus Plains Regional Secondary School and École secondaire Neelin High School will take band classes at Crocus Plains.

 There are four band programs within the Brandon School Division:

-- BSD's East Side Band Program is under the direction of Ms. Erin Dodds and Mr. Jarrett Fuller and is housed at Earl Oxford School.
+BSD's East Side Band Program is under the direction of Ms. Erin Dodds and Ms. Brooklyn Friesen, and is housed at Earl Oxford School/Maryland Park School.

-- BSD's West Middle School Band Program is under the direction of Mr. Graydon Cramer and Mr. Jarrett Fuller, and is housed at Waverly Park School.
+BSD's West Middle School Band Program is under the direction of Mr. Graydon Cramer and Ms. Brooklyn Friesen, and is housed at Waverly Park School/Maryland Park School.

 Entering the Band Program - Grade Six